kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

   ("Deploying").
 Intermediate states may be indicated by setting the status of the condition to `Unknown`.

+  * For state transitions which take a long period of time, use a condition which indicates that the transition succeeded ("Provisioned" or "SizeAllocated") with an intermediate state of `Unknown`.
+Note that this pattern makes an explicit distinction between "condition not set" (which means the reconciler hasn't seen the latest state) and "condition set to Unknown" (which means that the reconciler has seen the state but hasn't finished the reconciliation).

 * When designing Conditions for a resource, it's helpful to have a common top-level condition which summarizes more detailed conditions.
 Simple consumers may simply query the top-level condition.
 Although they are not a